Milwaukee Saint Patrick's Day Parade: Return to Downtown Milwaukee

-Mike Boyle returned in 2009, assisted by daughters Erin Boyle and Meghan Boyle.
+Mike Boyle returned in 2009, assisted by daughters Erin Hennen and Meghan Boyle.
 In 2012 and 2013, the parade was directed by Mike Boyle and Denis Donohoe.
 Killian's Irish Red, a MillerCoors brand, was the lead sponsor starting in 2013, and continuing in 2016.
 In 2014, Josh Walton took over the parade.
 The parade was again led by Michael Boyle in 2015, and continues under his leadership.